 You can have a look in the file vlan_filters.conf, there are some examples on how to use and define filters.

 RADIUS Filter Definition

-We added the ability to specify filters directly in the portion of code that return the radius answer or do a call to the API.
+We added the ability to specify filters directly in the portion of code that return radius attributes or do a call to the API.

-These rules are only available in one scope:
+These rules are available in thoses scopes: